Memories of Nursing

 This joint project originated in 2009 when a small group of nurse academics from Bournemouth University joined with a Trustee at RNNH to record some of the residents’ stories.
 The aim of the project was to produce rich and detailed accounts of “non-elite nurses who have no record of their lives in historical documents” (Beiderman 2001).
 The team wanted to capture stories from the professional lives of the group of ageing nurses, many who had memories of nursing before and during the Second World War and remembered the early days of the National Health Service.
 Oral history is considered a crucial methodology in capturing the past to explore the changes in health care practice (Boschma et al 2008).
 Therefore, having gained ethical approval, we began recording; in 2015 we were successfully funded by the Heritage Lottery and took the project forward again.
 We were able to have the recordings transcribed and analysed, leading to five publications from the project (see ‘links’ section at the end for references) and to the creation of this website that includes audio clips from the interviews so interested parties around the globe can engage in these fascinating stories.

-There is a new article on the website that shares an event hosted at Bournemouth University in November 2021 where the experiences of nurses during times of crisis were explored, drawing on the MoN participants’ stories about World War 2 with those of newly qualified nurses who learned their craft during the Covid 19 pandemic.
+There is an additional article on the website that shares an event hosted at Bournemouth University in November 2021 where the experiences of nurses during times of crisis were explored, drawing on the MoN participants’ stories about World War 2 with those of newly qualified nurses who learned their craft during the Covid 19 pandemic.
 We hope you also find this interesting.

 Eileen Richardson, MoN Project Leader and Volunteer RNNH